Time to break free of the incessant tech upgrade cycle

-As more countries transition towards living with Covid-19, technology companies are seeing a dip in product sales after high demand in the past two years when working and learning from home became the norm.
-Shareholders are undoubtedly fretting over this gloomy state of affairs, with the capitalist growth-at-all-costs model not going quite according to plan.
+SINGAPORE - As more countries transition towards living with Covid, technology companies are seeing a dip in product sales after high demand of the last two years when working and learning from home became the norm.
+Shareholders are undoubtedly fretting at this gloomy state of affairs because the capitalist growth-at-all-costs model is not going quite according to plan.

 Yet this lukewarm climate for technology products may compel a rethink of the classic upgrade cycle that companies and consumers alike have become accustomed to - buy a smartphone or laptop, use it for a few years, jettison it when it turns sluggish and upgrade to an improved model.
 Rinse and repeat.